SabrinaXI/Aynak-Civic-Reporting-Platform/README.md

 <p align="center">
 <img src="docs/architecture.png" alt="Aynak System Architecture" width="900">
 </p>
+**Note:** This diagram shows the target/full architecture for the project.
+The code in this repository is not the final version — it does **not** yet include the **FastAPI AI Backend** (image processing, incident categorisation, and incident urgency agents).
+  AI-assisted report analysis in this version is handled directly by `civic-service` calling the Gemini API.

 The system follows a microservice architecture consisting of:
 - **API Gateway** – Routes client requests to the appropriate microservices.
 It only routes requests, each microservice independently validates the JWT against Keycloak.
 - **Service Registry (Eureka)** – Provides service discovery where initially services register themselves with Eureka so the gateway and services can find each other without hardcoded URLs.